 The primary result of promotion of products is that people buy things they don’t really want:

-Why it’s false: The value of products depends on how people feel about them, so it is possible to create value by changing how people feel about them.
+Why it’s not obviously true: The value of products depends on how people feel about them, so it is possible to create value by changing how people feel about products.

 Why it’s believed: Products have a fixed value.
 Changing your perception of this in the direction of you buying more of them is cheatful sophistry.